SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/define-flow-actions.md

 An email step is used for sending an email to an active flow participant.
 You can select an already prepared email or add a new one.

 1. Drag the **Send email** box from the step menu and drop it into an available slot in the flowchart.

+    > [!NOTE]
+    > When you add an email step, you need to provide email settings before starting the flow.
+You will see a warning icon (like in the screenshot below) if these settings are missing.
+You can still save the flow!
+Simply continue designing the flow and return to the email settings later.

 1. Choose one of the options: